 In this version, we stayed true with lime juice, but jazzed things up by infusing the sour mix with fresh jalapeños.
-The mix can be prepared up to one week in advance, then stored in a tightly sealed jar in the fridge (skip straight to step 2 if making the sour mix ahead of time).
+The mix can be prepared up to one week in advance, then stored in a tightly sealed jar in the fridge (skip straight to Step 2 if making the sour mix ahead of time).

 And don’t forget the finishing touch—the garnish.
 A pineapple jalapeño margarita wouldn’t be complete without a pineapple wedge, but we’ve also included a twist with candied jalapeños.
-You might want to double up on that part of the recipe, as they’re a pretty addictive, albeit spicy, snack, and great add in for salads.
-If you’re pressed for time, sliced, fresh jalapeño work well, too, but the candied ones are a fun accessory to a sweet, smoky cocktail sure to impress friends and family at your next gathering.
+You might want to double up on that part of the recipe, as they’re a pretty addictive, albeit spicy, snack, and a great add-in for salads.
+If you’re pressed for time, sliced, fresh jalapeño work well, too, but the candied ones are a fun accessory to a sweet, smoky cocktail that's sure to impress friends and family at your next gathering.